- Drinking Fountain

 The Ute, or People of the Mountains, used this land thousands of years before settlers arrived.
 They considered the canyon as a place of Great Power.
 The Salt Lake Valley was called the Land of Peace between Nations, as the Ute, Goshute, Navajo, Paiute, and Shoshoni all prepared for winter by gathering food here without contention.

-The 1820-30s brought explorers, trappers, and traders into the valley and Wasatch canyons for a short time.
+The 1820-the 30s brought explorers, trappers, and traders into the valley and Wasatch canyons for a short time.
 Explorer John C. Fremont detailed Emigration Canyon in his book on the Great Basin, calling Emigration the “gate to the Salt Lake Valley.”
 It is one of two Wasatch canyons that have an entrance and exit.
 Emigration Canyon soon became known as a shortcut to California, to be taken by many travelers.

 The Donner-Reed pioneer party took the suggested shortcut through Emigration Canyon in 1846.
 The brush along the creek bottom prevented them from exiting the canyon’s mouth and instead opted to climb up and over the steep hill to the south, ultimately exhausting their livestock.
 Emigration Canyon ended up not being a shortcut in the least, winter trapping them in the mountains of California, eventually leading to starvation, sickness, and cannibalism.